bobh66/nameko-examples-k8s/k8s/README.md

 (...)
 ```

-Let's list all of Helm releases:
+Let's list all of our Helm releases:

 ```sh
 $ helm --kube-context=minikube list